mmtdgn/swipe-control/README.md

 ### Usage
 1. Add `SwipeController` script to your scene.
-  1.Change `swipe sens` field as you desire for the change the sensitivity.
+  1.Change `swipe sens` field as you desire for change the sensitivity.
 2. Register to `OnSwiped` event from `SwipeController' as where you need it.

 ### Code Documentation